AnesHamdani08/QuickBeat/README.md

 - Reactive Seekbar: Brings Your Session to Life
 - High Quality 32-Bit Floating-Point Playback
 - Automatic Volume Leveling: Keep Your Songs at the Same Level
-- Audio Stream Auto-Free & Memory Manager
+- Audio Stream Auto-Free & Memory Manager: Low Resources Usage
-- Remote Files Playback
+- Remote Files Cache & Playback: Never Miss a Beat Even Offline!
 - Play Files from Your Favourite Websites (Read Disclaimer)
 - Pattern Navigation (Download to find out :D)
 - Smart Link Referesh for Remote Files
 - UPnP/DLNA Servers Support
 - UPnP/DLNA Renderers Support With Active Controling
 - LAN Music Discovery: Share your music to other devices in your LAN
+- QuickLink: Control and Chat(Send Text, Songs and Images) With Other PCs Running QuickBeat in your LAN, Turn your LAN Into a Party !
 - Remote Tags Support
 - Youtube-DL and Similar Programs Support (yt-dlp...)
 - Deezer Integration (Popular Songs, Recommendations, Playback, Search)